arangodb/docs/3.12/appendix-references-dbobject.md

   [_collection_ object](appendix-references-collection-object.html) for the
   specified collection if it exists.

-  {% hint 'warning' %}
-  Using property access automatically creates a new collection with the default settings in Foxx microservices and other server-side JavaScript contexts (but not in _arangosh_) if the specified collection does not exist and doesn't start with an underscore (system collection).

-  Creating collections on-the-fly like this is not recommended.
-  Create collections explicitly with `db._create()` instead.
-  {% endhint %}

 - `db.<view-name>` and `db["<view-name>"]` return a
   [_view_ object](appendix-references-view-object.html) for the
   specified View if it exists.